 Guidelines for the Top Local Review Sites: Rules from Google, Facebook, Yelp, and more Explained

-We’ll be updating this page as and when guidelines change, so be sure to bookmark!
+We’ll be updating this page as and when review site guidelines change, so be sure to bookmark!

 Every year, the BrightLocal Local Consumer Review Survey shows us just how important reviews are for local businesses.
-The latest study revealed that 40% of consumers only take reviews written within the past 2 weeks into account – up from 18% last year!
+The latest study revealed that 48% of consumers only take reviews written within the past 2 weeks into account – up from 18% in 2017!